tresata/hackathonclt2018/README.md

 smb://hack01.nscom.com/data

 Instructions for how to use Samba for apple devices can be found [here](https://support.apple.com/en-us/HT204445).
 Help for connecting to a Samba share on a windows device can be found [here](https://www.techrepublic.com/article/how-to-connect-to-linux-samba-shares-from-windows-10/).

+## Elasticsearch

+An Elasticsearch 5 cluster is available at port 9200 on all servers (hack01.nscom, hack02.nscom, hack03.nscom, hack04.nscom.com, hack05.nscom.com).
+There is no security enabled so you can create indices if you need to, but please **do not delete or modify other peoples indices**.

 ## Data